Chuck Palumbo: World Tag Team Champion (2000–2001)

+New Japan Pro-Wrestling (2000)

+On April 14, 2000, Chuck Palumbo made his NJPW debut, at NJPW Strong Energy '00 Day 1, where he defeated Black Cat.

+On April 15, at NJPW Strong Energy '00 Day 2, Palumbo teamed with Rick Cornell and Osamu Kido but was defeated by Brian Johnston, Junji Hirata and Tadao Yasuda in a 6 man tag match.

+On April 16, at NJPW Strong Energy '00 Day 3, Palumbo teamed with Rick Cornell, Dan Devine and Takashi Lazuka but was defeated by Hiro Saito, Hiroyoshi Tenzan, Super J and Tatsutoshi Goto in a 8 person tag match.

 World Wrestling Federation/Entertainment (2001–2004)

 The Alliance (2001)

 Palumbo and O'Haire made their WWF debuts on the June 28, 2001, episode of SmackDown! as part of The Alliance, attacking the Hardy Boyz.
 O'Haire and Palumbo started feuding with the Acolytes Protection Agency (A.P.A.) in the following weeks, which ended at WWF Invasion on July 22, 2001, when the Acolytes Protection Agency defeated them.
-Subsequently, O'Haire and Palumbo defeated the Hardy Boyz on the August 2, 2001 edition of SmackDown!.
-O'Haire and Palumbo lost the WCW Tag Team Championship to The Brothers of Destruction (The Undertaker and Kane) on the August 9, 2001 edition of SmackDown! and lost their rematch for the tag-team gold in a steel cage match the following week on Raw.
-O'Haire and Palumbo's last televised match together was on the August 26 edition of Heat defeating The Holly Cousins (Hardcore and Crash).
+Subsequently, O'Haire and Palumbo defeated the Hardy Boyz on the August 2, 2001, edition of SmackDown!.
+O'Haire and Palumbo lost the WCW Tag Team Championship to the Brothers of Destruction (The Undertaker and Kane) on the August 9, 2001, edition of SmackDown! and lost their rematch for the tag-team gold in a steel cage match the following week on Raw.
+O'Haire and Palumbo's last televised match together was on the August 26 edition of Heat defeating the Holly Cousins (Hardcore and Crash).

 O'Haire was sent to developmental territory Ohio Valley Wrestling in early September 2001, and Palumbo was thrown out of The Alliance on the October 25 edition of SmackDown! by storyline co-owner of The Alliance, Stephanie McMahon.
 He joined the WWF in November.